DTUelectro B357

 • Go to text

-Test Center B357 at DTU
+DTU Test Center B357

-experimental education
+Experimental education

 “The new DTU Electromagnetic Test Center will give us the ideal foundation for expanding our field of research within high frequency measurements of antennas for instance to ESA’s satellites and at the same time we get the opportunity to do advanced measurements of other microwave technologies, e.g. for use in 5G cellphones, wireless networks or radars for cars.”